tact-lang/tact-sublime/README.md

 When working on the grammar, do it in the JSON file.
 Then, convert it to Plist (XML) format using the following VSCode extension: [tmLanguage](https://marketplace.visualstudio.com/items?itemName=pedro-w.tmlanguage).

-Note, that color schemes greatly affect how the grammar looks like, and stick to commonly used capture names over trying to nail semantics with more specific ones.
+Note that color schemes greatly affect how the grammar looks, and stick to commonly used capture names over trying to nail semantics with more specific ones.

 ## License